 In the nineteenth century, it was home to a music hall and zoological gardens that were for a time more popular than those in Regent’s Park.

-The first giraffes in the country were in Walworth, and the cricket connections are first class.
+The first giraffes in a public collection the country were in Walworth, though George IV had already had one at Windsor, and the cricket connections are first class.
 I’m typing this on a laptop, and the inventor of the computer lived just up the road.
 How cool is that?

 In his autobiography, Charlie Chaplin says he was born in East Lane, Walworth.
 Here’s East Lane today, the site of a thriving street market.